sam-pop/ReactDeploymentGuide/README.md

 [Click here to jump to the TL;DR version](#tldr)

 ## Instructions
-1. On the _root_ directory of your react app run the following command: `npm install gh-pages --save-dev`.
+1. In the _root_ directory of your react app run the following command: `npm install gh-pages --save-dev`.

   Make sure the package is installed without any errors, your should see something similar to this in your terminal: